supercat7/gobricked/README.md

-# Gobricked
+# Post-Exploitation Framework
-A Full post-exploitation framework and C2 Server
+This project is a post-exploitation framework for C2 server and agent communication.
-# Used Languages/Libraries
-- Golang
-- C
-- Web (idk)
-# About
-This
-# Installation
-# Quick Usage